-- Pedestrian and Vehicular access will be maintained in Downtown Paisley, through the installation of a temporary bridge north from Goldie Street to Church Street, until the new Teeswater River Bridge is completed. - Detour route for truck traffic will be directed towards the County Road detour located to the east of Paisley. - The preferred bridge deck design will include 1.8 metre sidewalks on both sides of the corridor to provide improved pedestrian access and safety. - The parapet wall will be lower and contain a decorative metal railing that reflects the design of the previous bridge structure; documentation of the bridge will be completed and provided to the Bruce County Archives. - Viewing platforms will be installed on both sides of the bridge, to provide a good vantage point for viewing the Saugeen and Teeswater Rivers. - In-water work will be minimized as much as possible and restricted to periods of low flow, during timing windows established by applicable review agencies.
+- Pedestrian and Vehicular access will be maintained in Downtown Paisley, through the installation of a temporary bridge north from Goldie Street to Church Street, until the new Teeswater River Bridge is completed. - Detour route for truck traffic will be directed towards the County Road detour located to the east of Paisley. - The preferred bridge deck design will include 1.8 metre sidewalks on both sides of the corridor to provide improved pedestrian access and safety. - The recommendations of the Cultural Heritage Evaluation Report and Heritage Impact Assessment: Bruce Road 3 Bridge (Queen Street Bridge) Paisley (dated October 2021, prepared by Timmins Martelle Heritage Consultants Inc.) will be adhered to. - Viewing platforms will be installed on both sides of the bridge, to provide a good vantage point for viewing the Saugeen and Teeswater Rivers. - In-water work will be minimized as much as possible and restricted to periods of low flow, during timing windows established by applicable review agencies.
 This will minimize impact of construction activity on fish and mussel populations and other aquatic species inhabiting the work zone. - Measures will be implemented at the bridge to limit nesting activity on the underside of the structure. - All equipment laydown areas for construction of the temporary bridge will be located outside of the sandy area west of the fire hall and fenced to prevent turtles from accessing the area. - Prior to the start of in-water work, including bridge demolition, the river will be systematically searched for mussels and other aquatic life.
 If found, mussels and fish will be transferred to suitable locations upstream of the work area. - A navigational opening will be maintained beneath the bridge during construction of the new bridge.
 If temporary access restrictions are required for safety reasons, the public will be contacted in advance so that alternative arrangements can be made. - The limit of vegetation removal adjacent to the bridge will be minimized as much as feasible.
-Following the completion of tree and vegetation removal operations, a sediment fence will be erected to act as a physical barrier (limiting collateral damage to trees and vegetation) as well as a barrier to sediment laden runoff. - Disturbed areas of the river bank will be restored, following the completion of construction, with native tree species and grasses, similar to those species currently present at the site. - The Ontario Occupational Health and Safety Act will apply to all project related activity in order to minimize the risks posed by construction. - Construction activities will be conducted in accordance with contract documentation and the impact mitigation requirements of various regulatory agencies.
-The work will be monitored through on-site supervision. - Erosion and sediment control measures will be implemented throughout the entire work zone to minimize sediment loadings to the watercourse. - Approvals will be obtained from the appropriate regulatory agencies in advance of construction.
+Following the completion of tree and vegetation removal operations, a sediment fence will be erected to act as a physical barrier (limiting collateral damage to trees and vegetation) as well as a barrier to sediment laden runoff. - Disturbed areas of the river bank will be restored, following the completion of construction, with native tree species and grasses, similar to those species currently present at the site. - The Ontario Occupational Health and Safety Act will apply to all project related activity in order to minimize the risks posed by construction.

-• That any activities occurring during development of the site that result in the management of excess soil will be completed in accordance with Ontario Regulation 406/19, On-Site and Excess Soil Management, and current guidance documents entitled Management of Excess Soil-A Guide for Best Management Practices.
+- Construction activities will be conducted in accordance with contract documentation and the impact mitigation requirements of various regulatory agencies.
+The work will be monitored through on-site supervision. - Erosion and sediment control measures will be implemented throughout the entire work zone to minimize sediment loadings to the watercourse. - Approvals will be obtained from the appropriate regulatory agencies in advance of construction. - That any activities occurring during development of the site that result in the management of excess soil will be completed in accordance with Ontario Regulation 406/19, On-Site and Excess Soil Management, and current guidance documents entitled Management of Excess Soil-A Guide for Best Management Practices.